 How to apply

-The application deadline is Friday, June 15, 2018.
-Please note all materials, including letters of recommendation, must be received in the Admissions and Financial Aid Office by this date.
+Please note all materials, including letters of recommendation, can be sent to the Admissions and Financial Aid Office via email by deadline date above.
 The application consists of the following primary parts:

 - An application packet documenting your leadership, public service and work experience